 - Code analysis

-- SCA (Software Composition Analysis): checks the 3rd party dependencies you use in your software for known vulnerabilities (CVEs), e.g. Renovate Bot, dependabot, safety (Python)
+- SCA (Software Composition Analysis): checks the 3rd party dependencies you use in your software for known vulnerabilities (CVEs) or available updates, e.g. Renovate Bot, dependabot, safety (Python)

 - SAST (Static Application Security Testing): scans your own code for vulnerabilities (e.g. potential stack overflows, etc.), e.g. SonarQube or PMD (cross-language), Checkstyle (Java), bandit (Python), etc. See also this list.